formkit/docs-content/inputs/taglist.md

 data: [
   {
     "section-key": "selector",
-    description: "The selector section is a button element that opens the dropdown options list."
+    description: "The selector section is a button element that opens the taglist options list."
   },
   {
     "section-key": "selections",